 - 3.5 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.6 Five representations were received.
-They were received from local residents, a Residents Association and a local Councillor. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder and Prevention of Public Nuisance. - 3.8 Following discussions between Sussex Police and the applicant an agreement was reached regarding conditions to be added to the operating schedule. - 3.9 Full details of the representations and agreement are attached at Appendix D. A map of the location of the premises and showing those representations within the locality is at Appendix E. Please note that Responsible Authorities, Residents Associations and reps made from further afield are not shown on the map but can be seen at Appendix D.
+A summary appears below: - 3.6 Three representations were received.
+They were received from a local resident, a local Councillor and The Environmental Protection Team. - 3.7 Representations received had concerns relating to Public Safety & Prevention of Public Nuisance. - 3.7.1 An agreement was reached with Sussex Police which included conditions relating Prevention of Crime and Disorder, Prevention of Public Nuisance, Public Safety and Protection of Children from Harm. - 3.8 Full details of the representations and agreement are attached at Appendix C. A map of the location of the premises and showing those representations within the locality is at Appendix D. Please note that Responsible Authorities, Residents Associations and reps further afield are not shown on the map but can be found at Appendix C.